JanHerca/urantiapedia/output/wikijs/en/article/Neil_Francey/On_the_Revelatory_Status/Questions_Often_Asked.md

 >
 > It should be made clear that the antecedents of the Urantia Papers were in no way associated with so-called spiritualism — with its séances and supposed communication with the spirits of departed human beings.

 > _But it should be made clear that the midway creatures are not involved in the sordid performances taking place under the general designation of ‘spiritualism’.
-The midwayers at present on Urantia, all of whom are of honorable standing, are not connected with the phenomena of so-called “mediumship” ..._ ([UB 77:8.13](/en/The_Urantia_Book/77#p8_13))
+The midwayers at present on Urantia, all of whom are of honorable standing, are not connected with the phenomena of so-called “mediumship” ..._ (<a id="s60_308"></a>[UB 77:8.13](/en/The_Urantia_Book/77#p8_13))

 ## Is It A Compilation Of Other People's Work?